 The more things change, the more they stay the same.
 But there are certain things that never go out of style.

 Service, loyalty and familiarity are the values upon which Zweier’s has built its business.
-Those standards have produced more than a half-century’s longevity so far, and allowed Zweier’s to become what is believed to be the last locally-owned and operated grocery store in Lebanon County.
+Those standards have produced more than a half-century’s longevity so far, and allowed Zweier’s to become what is believed to be one of the last locally-owned and operated grocery store in Lebanon County.

 While the past two years have been some of the most tumultuous in its history, Zweier’s has rebounded to become just as good as it was before, because of those values.
 Zweier’s has become a staple of the community—especially in south Lebanon—and not just because of its milk, bread and eggs.